centria/fullstack/index.md

 ## How to get credits in Centria

-* Contact your course teacher, probably.
+* Contact the course teacher.
-  * Send an email (probably to heikki . ahonen at centria . fi) *from your Centria email address*.
-In the topic include *Fullstack credits*, and in the message *the url to the repository you used on the course*.
+  * Send an email (to heikki . ahonen at centria . fi) from *your Centria email address*.
+In the topic include the words *"Fullstack credits"*, and in the message *the url to the repository you used on the course*.
 * You will get 8 credits by doing the parts from 0 to 8.
 Part 9 is voluntary, but *highly recommended* and very useful.
+* On the University of Helsinki page are instructions of how to get credits through Open University of Helsinki.
+If you have credits through that, send an email and let's see compensatory credits.

 ## Where to begin?